nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 Shell integration
 *****************

-The module is integrated with Zephyr's :ref:`zephyr:shell_label` module.
+The module is integrated with Zephyr's :ref:`zephyr:shell_api` module.
 When the shell is turned on, an additional subcommand set (:command:`peers`) is added.

 This subcommand set contains the following commands: